Want Want: History

-Logo

-The logo of Want Want is a boy that is wearing blue overalls.
-He sometimes has red cheeks, and is on all of the Want Want products, usually in a small print.
-The boy's tongue is shaped like a heart.
-Most of the time, his eyes are looking up.
+Want Want has been described as part of Taiwan's conservative camp (pan-Blue) with the Kuomintang.

 Controversy

 Want Want has faced repeated accusations of close links to the Chinese Communist Party and has received subsidies from the Chinese government.
 The Financial Times reported that these ties include coordination with the Chinese government's Taiwan Affairs Office.
+Want Want subsequently sued the Financial Times correspondent for libel, which Reporters Without Borders called an "abusive" lawsuit.

-In November 2019, Wang Liqiang, a self-proclaimed Chinese spy who defected to Australia, claimed that the Want Want China Times Group's media brands China Television and Chung T'ien Television had received Chinese funding in return for airing stories unfavorable of the Taiwanese government and sought to influence the upcoming 2020 election.
+In November 2019, Wang Liqiang, a self-proclaimed Chinese spy who defected to Australia, claimed that the Want Want China Times Group's media brands China Television and Chung T'ien Television had received funding from a company affiliated with the People's Liberation Army in return for airing stories unfavorable of the Taiwanese government and sought to influence the upcoming 2020 election.
 The Want Want China Times Group denied these allegations.

+In June 2025, Taiwan's Mainland Affairs Council announced that it would investigate Want Want for allegedly collaborating with the CCP to host a summit.